FTC Civil Investigative Demand (CID) Attorney

 - Evaluate whether to file a petition to quash

 He is skilled at developing strategic alternatives to litigation and is able to quickly set the stage with the FTC for the remainder of process, including, but not limited to, laying the groundwork for why there has been no violation, providing substantive analyses of why the applicable marketing or advertising claims in question are substantiated, why laws and regulations relating to consumers’ privacy and security have been complied with, and why best practice requirements have otherwise been met.

-Richard understands that each submission of information should be viewed as an opportunity to tell the company’s story and possesses years of experience preparing thoughtful, persuasive and analytical responses to information requests designed to effectively communicate the lack of any wrongdoing.
+Richard understands that each submission of information to FTC CID lawyers should be viewed as an opportunity to tell the company's story.
+He possesses years of experience preparing thoughtful, persuasive and analytical responses to information requests designed to effectively communicate the lack of any wrongdoing.

-Richard’s unique experience as a defense lawyer advocating the position of his clientele, coupled with his ability to design and implement effective compliance procedures, have resulted in his securing the amicable and outright closure of numerous FTC investigations into the activities of marketers and lead generators – with no further action.
+FTC CID lawyer Richard Newman’s unique experience advocating the position of his clientele, coupled with his ability to design and implement effective compliance procedures, have resulted in his securing the amicable and outright closure of numerous FTC investigations into the activities of marketers and lead generators - with no further action.

-His experience and knowledge of the Federal Trade Commission’s fundamental thought and recommendation process when deciding to close matters without law enforcement, and ability to extract key practical lessons from recent regulatory guidance and case closures, set Richard apart from other FTC compliance, investigation and defense attorneys.
+His experience and knowledge of the Federal Trade Commission’s fundamental thought and recommendation process when deciding to close matters without law enforcement, and ability to extract key practical lessons from recent regulatory guidance and case closures, set Richard apart from other FTC CID lawyers, and FTC compliance, investigation and defense attorneys.